speckdrumm/speckdrumm.github.io/_posts/2019-04-26-demo-authoring.md

 Stubble improves upon Hennecke by supporting a live coding approach.
-It is possible to add a new lua file to the project, define a new node with various pins and instantly use that node to drive some kind of logic.
+It is possible to add a new lua file to the project, define a new node with various pins and instantly use that node to drive some kind of logic in a graph.
 When pins are changed, the node representation for all instances of this node are instantly updated.
 When execution logic is changed, the new behavior will be instantly visible after the file has been saved.
 In fact the entire render loop of Stubble is written in Lua and the demotool will generate Lua code at runtime reflecting topology changes in any graph that's updated and realize the position of any track item that's put into a sequence track.
 Working with Stubble looks a little bit like this:

 ![Stubble UI](/assets/stubble_ui.png)
 *Some of the functionality provided by Stubble*